 The following fields populate human-facing sections within Google Classroom:

 - Description (option, rarely used)

 If your classes are organized by bell schedule period, it's recommended to use the word "Period " followed by the field for class period in your Class Name field (as shown above).

 Step 3: Job scope & rules

 Inclusion rules provide the outermost container of the universe of classes to include.
 Adding multiple inclusion rules increases the boundaries of the set.
 In the example below, all classes within the school with School ID "AA" have been included, which is 224 classes.
-Exclusion rules can then be used to subtract classes from the total included via inclusion rules.
+Exclusion rules can then be used to subtract classes from the total included via the inclusion rule.

 Adding multiple exclusion rules further reduces the number of classes in the job.
-In the example above, an exclusion rule has been added for a class containing the name “Physical Education,” reducing the total number of included classes from 224 to 203.
+In the example below, an exclusion rule has been added for a class containing the name “Physical Education,” reducing the total number of included classes from 224 to 203.

 Step 4: Update Preferences

 These settings determine whether to add and remove students in linked Google Classroom Classes based on SIS data.
 In general, these should both be selected.
 In some cases, where you may suspect lags in your SIS source data, you may consider disabling the “Remove non-SIS-enrolled students” option.

 We also recommend leaving the "Remove" option unchecked in order to allow teachers to have greater control of their rosters in situations that may warrant having students in a Classroom who are not enrolled in the class in the SIS, or in a situation where a student may be removed from a class overnight, but the teacher needs additional time to access their coursework in order to close out their grades.